 - using biodegradable, phosphate-free detergents

-- washing your nappies on a cold water cycle and drying them in the sun
+- washing your nappies on a cold water cycle and drying them on a line outside

 - not using fabric softener